 Is Kasol safe for solo female travelers?

 Yes, Kasol is generally safe for solo female travelers.
 The village has a strong backpacker community and many women travel here solo.
 Stick to well-known trails, avoid trekking alone after dark, and inform your hotel about your plans.
-The main market area is busy and safe.
+The main market area is busy and safe even late evening.

 Can I visit Kasol with my family?